Frequently Asked Questions

 Please include form number, title, and quantity needed when ordering.

-The E-Forms Catalog at www.forms.gov provides citizens and businesses with a common access point to over 6,000 federal agency forms.
+USA.gov is a portal that provides citizens and businesses with a common access point to a wealth of government information, including access to over 6,000 federal agency forms.
 It provides citizens and businesses with the ability to search for federal forms needed to interact with the Federal Government.
-The E-Forms catalog reduces the burden on citizens and businesses associated with locating Federal forms for both voluntary and regulatory interaction with the Federal Government.
-There are several ways to search forms at the E-Forms catalog; e.g., by agency, form number, alphabetically by form name, or by keyword.
+This reduces the burden on citizens and businesses associated with locating Federal forms for both voluntary and regulatory interaction with the Federal Government.
+There are several ways to search forms at USA.gov; e.g., by agency, form number, alphabetically by form name, or by keyword.

 7. Here are some of the most frequently asked questions we receive about how to find subject matter forms, including GSA and other federal agencies’ forms.
 While GSA is not responsible for other agencies’ information, we offer these links only as an assist.
 Further questions should be addressed to the sponsoring agencies.